fagnercarvalho/http-go-comparison/README.md

 docker-compose up -d
 ```

-After all container start go to the client by browsing `http://localhost:8080`.
+After all containers start go to the client by browsing `http://localhost:8080`.

+To test, click in the button for the HTTP version you want to use.
+You should see the response from the service printed in the screen.

 #### Notes